 by Aaron M Allen

-Aaron Allen is a postdoctoral fellow in Scottish History at the University of Edinburgh and a Fellow of the Society of Antiquaries of Scotland.
-His main areas of interest include urban history and material culture.
+Aaron Allen is a postdoctoral fellow in Scottish History at the University of Edinburgh, and a Fellow of the Society of Antiquaries of Scotland.

 The Society of Antiquaries of Scotland gratefully acknowledges funding towards the publication of this volume from the Incorporation of Hammermen of Edinburgh.